 Easy Christmas Yule Log Cake

-Buche de Noel the traditional French word for the Christmas Yule Log Cake is a dessert I have made for our family for the last 30 years.
-This beautifully decorated cake is one of the first Christmas recipes I found in a box of my mother old recipe boxes.
-It is delicious, rich, chocolate cake with a ganache chocolate frosting, filled with whip cream, that is asked for each and every year.
+Buche de Noel is the traditional French word for the Christmas Yule Log Cake.
+This cake is a dessert I have made for our family for the last 30 years.
+This beautifully decorated cake is one of the first Christmas recipes I found in a box of my mother’s old recipe boxes.
+It is a delicious, rich, chocolate cake with a ganache chocolate frosting, filled with whip cream, that is asked for each and every year.